MicrosoftDocs/entra-docs/docs/external-id/leave-the-organization.md

 # Customer intent: As a Microsoft Entra B2B collaboration or B2B direct connect user, I want to leave an organization, so that I can stop using apps from that organization and end any association with it.
 ---

-# Leave an organization where you have a guest account
+# Leave an organization as an external user

 [!INCLUDE [applies-to-workforce-only](./includes/applies-to-workforce-only.md)]